The Prophet of Islam and the Jews

 23. Quraysh and their helpers shall not be given protection.

-25. To every small group belongs the share which is their due as members of the larger group which is party to this covenant.
+25. To every small group belongs the share, which is their due as members of the larger group party to this covenant.
 The Jews of the Aws and their clients are entitled to the same rights as any other party to this document, together with the goodness and charity from all parties to it.
 Charity and good deeds exclude sinfulness and wrongdoing.

-26. There is no responsibility except for one’s own deeds.
+26. There is no responsibility except for one’s deeds.

-27. God approves of such truth and goodness as is included in this document.
+27. God approves of the truth and goodness included in this document.

 28. This document shall not constitute any protection for the unjust or the wrongdoers.

-29. Whoever goes out to fight or stays at home is safe in the city, unless he has committed an injustice or a crime.
-God is the protector of whoever honors his commitment to this document and is God-fearing and also to Muhammad, the Messenger of God.
+29. Whoever goes out to fight or stays at home is safe in the city unless he has committed an injustice or a crime.
+God is the protector of whoever honors his commitment to this document and is God-fearing, as well as to Muhammad, the Messenger of God.

 Other Historical Accounts